cklewar/f5-xc-modules-docs/README.md

 # Usage

-- The Terraform templates in this repository ment to be used as modules in any root Terraform template environment
+- The Terraform templates in this name ment to be used as modules in any root Terraform template environment
 - Create a new Terraform project e.g. __f5xc-mcn__
 - Clone module library with: `git clone -b main github.com/cklewar/f5-xc-modules` into the new created project folder
 - Export P12 cert file password as environment variable: `export VES_P12_PASSWORD=MyPassword`